Scringo/ScringoTitaniumModule/android/README.md

 Now you can create and manage your mobile community with Scringo for Appcelerator Titanium platform.
 For more information go to <http://www.scringo.com>.
 The Scringo version used is 2.5.3.

+Note: Currently, there is no Facebook integration.

+Note: Currently, Scringo's In-App Billing is disabled.

 ## Requirements

 Add this to the <android /> node in tiapp.xml: